Hungarian Weapons - Frommer Stop Pistols

 German Contract acceptance mark: crown over a gothic 'B' and 'D' next to the Hungarian commercial proof with 'Bp' in a circle.

 Military acceptance mark: 'Bp' (for Budapest), followed by the dual Austro-Hungarian crest and the last two figures of the year of manufacture.
-The dual crest is believed to be used on these guns after Emperor Franz Jozeph death, during 1917-18.
+The dual crest was used on these guns after Emperor Franz Jozeph's death on 11/21/16.

 This photo shows the acceptance mark of the post-WW1 independent Hungarian Army on the left front side of the trigger guard: 'Bp' (for Budapest), followed by St.Steven's crowned crest and the last two characters are the year of manufacture.

-The circled 'A' is believed to be a post-WW1 independent Austrian mark.
+The circled 'A' is believed to be a post-WW1 Hungarian acceptance mark.
+Some sources claim that this is an independent Austrian mark.
 The serial number of the pistol indicates a cca.1926 Budapest manufacture.
-This pistol appears to be sold to or traded to Austria.
-The official use of this pistol and the meaning of the circled A are unknown.
+The official use of this pistol and the meaning of the circled 'A' are unknown.

 An interesting Austrian 1936 acceptance mark.
 The serial number of this pistol indicates that this pistol was originally part of the 1916 German Contract.
 It was probably traded or sold to Austria by the Germans.
-'Hv-36' Austrian acceptance marks are also reported on Frommer Stops.
+'Hv-36' Austrian acceptance marks are also reported on Frommer Stops, please send me a photo if you have one.

 The early mfg hard rubber grips shown on the far left and the later mfg serrated wood grips shown on the near left, both marked 'FS'